 To achieve its goals for Cushing's syndrome research, the NICHD supports a number of research and clinical training programs for physicians.
 These programs are part of NIH-wide or other collaborative efforts in which the NICHD participates.
 Examples are listed below.

 - The Pediatric Endocrinology Inter-Institute Training Program fellowship is a 3-year program accredited by the Accreditation Council for Graduate Medical Education.
 It provides comprehensive training in clinical patient management and guidance in the development of research skills.
 The fellowship is at the NICHD and based at the NIH Clinical Center, which maintains clinical research protocols investigating the treatment of adrenal and pituitary tumors, Cushing's syndrome, obesity, and other conditions.

 - The Reproductive Scientist Development Program (RSDP) is a multidisciplinary, multi-institutional research career development program for obstetrician-gynecologists studying cell and/or molecular biology and genetics and related fundamental sciences.
 The program, sponsored jointly by the NICHD's Fertility and Infertility (FI) Branch and other entities, helps academic obstetrics and gynecology departments increase research and discovery in the reproductive sciences.

-- The Specialized Cooperative Centers Program in Reproduction and Infertility Research (SCCPIR) is a national network of centers focused on improving human reproductive health through accelerated transfer of basic science findings into clinical practice.
-The SCCPIR is a research-based centers program, supported through the FI Branch and designed to promote multidisciplinary interactions between basic and clinical scientists.
+- The National Centers for Translational Research in Reproduction and Infertility (NCTRI) (Formerly the Specialized Cooperative Centers Program in Reproduction and Infertility Research [SCCPIR]) is a national network of research-based centers, supported by the FI Branch, that aims to promote interactions between basic and clinical scientists with the goal of improving reproductive health.
 Several centers focus on diseases/disorders of the female reproduction system that may affect women who have undergone treatment for tumors in Cushing's syndrome.